| home | catalogue | history | references | appendix |

 mountain had fallen on the beach."

-ocean had risen in a moment in a gigantic wave, which, rushing in with
+had risen in a moment in a gigantic wave, which, rushing in with the speed

-the speed of a racehorse, and uplifting itself over the shore, swept everything
+of a racehorse, and uplifting itself over the shore, swept everything Into

-Into promISCUOUS ruin; lllen, women, children, dogs, houses, food, canoes,
+promISCUOUS ruin; lllen, women, children, dogs, houses, food, canoes, clothing,

-clothing, floated wildly on the flood, and hundreds of people were struggling
+floated wildly on the flood, and hundreds of people were struggling among

-dashed on the shore, some were saved by friends who hurried to their aid,
+on the shore, some were saved by friends who hurried to their aid, some

 sank exhausted; yet the loss of life was not nearly so great as it would